epiliper/rumina/README.md

 ##### `input` :small_blue_diamond:
 The input file or directory.
 If a file, it must be:

-- in BAM format
+- in SAM or BAM format
     - The UMI should be in the read QNAME field (see image under `--separator`).
 Illumina data base-called by [BCL Convert](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/bcl-convert.html) should be formatted this way by default.

+> [!Note]
+> This pipeline processes BAM files only, but will automatically convert SAM file inputs into temporary BAM files for compatibility.
+Inputs are referred to as "BAM files" hereon.

-BAM indexes or any files associated with reference genomes are not required.
+Indexes or any files associated with reference genomes are not required.

 If the input is a directory, all BAM files within (excluding pipeline products) will be processed per the other arguments specified.